 |Laparoscopic Sterilization||Trained & certified MBBS doctors & Specialist Doctors||Usually CHC & higher levels|

 |NSV: No Scalpel Vasectomy||Trained & certified MBBS doctors & Specialist Doctors||PHC & higher levels|

 Note: Contraceptives like OCPs, Condoms are also provided through Social Marketing Organizations.

-Mission Parivar Vikas has been launched in 146 high fertility Districts of Bihar, Uttar Pradesh, Assam, Chhattisgarh, Madhya Pradesh, Rajasthan & Jharkhand, with an aim to unsure availability of contraceptive products to the clients at all the levels of Health Systems.
+Mission Parivar Vikas was initially for 146 high priority districts in the 7 high focus states (Bihar, Uttar Pradesh, Assam, Chhattisgarh, Madhya Pradesh, Rajasthan & Jharkhand), is scaled up in all districts of the seven high focus states as well as six north-estern states of the country with an aim to ensure availability of contraceptive products to the clients at all the levels of Health Systems.